 - 1. All students must present their study plan to the university by the annually-set deadline. - 2.
-Study plans completed following the model in Appendix 2 of the present Regulations, and the recommended options connected to them (standard study plans), are automatically approved. - 3.
+Study plans completed following the model in Appendix 1 of the present Regulations, and the recommended options connected to them (standard study plans), are automatically approved. - 3.
+Each student's study plan includes compulsory activities, any optional training activities and independently chosen activities and involves the acquisition of a number of credits no less than that required to obtain the qualification. - 4.
 Students may present an alternative study plan (individual study plans) on the condition that it meets the requirements established by the course regulations and the educational objectives outlined in the Degree Programme regulations.
-Individual study plans must be approved by the Committee appointed by the Board. - 4.
+Individual study plans must be approved by the Committee appointed by the Board. - 5.
 The inclusion of educational activities elected by the student, pursuant to art.
-10, paragraph 5, letter a) of Ministerial Decree 270/04, is regulated by the subsequent art.11. - 5.
-Students who opt to enrol part time, in accordance with art.
+10, paragraph 5, letter a) of Ministerial Decree 270/04, is regulated by the subsequent art.11.

+- 6. Students who opt to enroll part time, in accordance with art.
 53 of the University Course Regulations and pursuant to art.
-13 of the Student Regulations and the Regulations governing part-time enrolment must submit an individual study plan that is coherent with study course official duration and agreed upon by the Degree Programme Coordinator.
+16 of the Students Carrer Regulations and the Regulations governing part-time enrolment must submit an individual study plan that is coherent with study course official duration and agreed upon by the Degree Programme Coordinator. - 7.
+EU, equivalent and non-EU students with a study title awarded abroad will have to attend an Italian course for foreigners as part of additional linguistic knowledge.
+The following students are considered exempt: 1) who have been awarded an high school qualification or a first level degree in Italian in Italy; 2) who have been awarded an Italian school qualification abroad; 3) who hold an Italian language certification of at least level B1.